Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Storing of files in a cloud-based storage.
 Helps in isolation if file does contain malicious input
   - Digest Authentication
     - Authenticating the user and server so that it is sent to the correct person

+  Requires Approval:
+  - Data Integrity For Profile Pictures (Code Done, Untested)

+- Dropped Features (& why?):
+  - Digital Signatures
+    - Not really necessary due to HTTPS & HSTS to ensure request is sent across HTTPS will already provide encryption
+    - Redundant and may incur more errors

 ---